itsrobli/depreciation-rate-classifier/README.md

 My next experiment with this is to generate additional training data by finding synonym combinations and alternative expressions for the existing training data.
 This should overcome some of the language style issues.
 E.g. 'stamp duty' vs 'duty' vs 'duties' vs 'stamp' vs 'SD' vs 'stmp dty'.

 Also, crowd-sourced training data can be gathered to further refine the model for real world text description.
-By making available a testing environemnt where a user can feed in their live examples from their existing, manual process, the user can manually flag and correct wrong predictions.
+By making available a testing environment where a user can feed in their live examples from their existing, manual process, the user can manually flag and correct wrong predictions.
 This feedback data can be combined with the other training data for further refinement of the model.

 Ultimately, a lot of experimentation is required to see what works to achieve the [goal](#goal).

 ## Some machine learning details

 In order to run machine learning algorithms on text based data like this, we need to transform the text into numerical values.
-Pre-processing this tex is vital to the accuracy of the model.
+Pre-processing this text is vital to the accuracy of the model.

 Bag-of-words is one of the most used models for text.
 It essentially assigns a numerical value to words, creating a list of numbers.